Skip to main content

 There is no humane way to kill whales at sea.
 Whalers use explosive-tipped harpoons, fired from moving ships at moving, submerged targets.
 Many whales do not die instantly—some endure prolonged suffering, taking over an hour to die after multiple harpoon strikes.
 Even when harpoons detonate inside the whale’s body, causing catastrophic internal injuries, some whales break free, only to die slowly and agonizingly in the ocean.

-This brutal practice is unnecessary in a world where eco-tourism, responsible fishing, and ocean conservation offer sustainable alternatives.
+This brutal practice is unnecessary in a world where responsible eco-tourism and ocean conservation offer sustainable alternatives.

 Japanese whaling ship killing whales during hunt